lunayuehuang/MSE544_ImageSegmentation/README.md

 Converts LabelMe polygon annotations into U-Net binary integer masks (PNG).

 ### Cell 4 — Settings

+Central configuration for the dataset-prep stage: input/output folder paths, the patch size (`PATCH=256`), whether to drop empty patches, and the `label → class index` map. **Change `PATCH` here if you want to experiment with different patch sizes** (e.g. 128 or 384) — the rest of Part 1 will follow.

 ```python
 import os, json, shutil